AnnaSakivska/react-book-store/README.md

 - Show details of specific books (add specific book to cart, choose the number of copies)
 - Display the list of books in cart (+ clear cart button, total price for all selected books)
 - Purchase books by clicking button at cart page (receit with list of purchased books and successful message)
+- Reloading will not lose user's book cart data

 # Technologies
 - ReactJS